ALADAGM/ArcCock-Pit/prerequisites.md

 > [!IMPORTANT]
 > All the servers installed Arc Connected Machine Agent includes SQL Server Extension automatically if the server has SQL Server installed

-    Note: All the servers installed Arc Connected Machine Agent includes SQL Server Extension automatically if the server has SQL Server installed.